4.18. Appliance uprade to Version 3#

-The Appliance version 3.x is based on Debian Buster.
-There is no direct update path for the operating system of the Appliance earlier versions to 2.3, this requires a new installation.
-The Appliance’s backup recovery function is used to migrate all necessary data (including configuration and token management) from the old computer to the new one.
-This guide describes all Steps required for a smooth transition to the current version of the Appliance.
+The appliance (SVA) version 3.x is based on Debian Buster.
+There is no direct update path for the appliance operating system.
+Earlier versions of SVA (<2.3.x) require a fresh installation.
+This will change LinOTP 2 to version 3.
+In addition, the change is made to Python 3.
+The backup restore feature of the appliance is used to migrate the configuration and data in the LinOTP database from the old computer to the new computer.
+For customizations that were done in the shell (freeradius, apache2 and custom) additional steps are needed.
+This guide describes all the steps required for a smooth transition to the current version of the appliance.

 steps to take:

-This should be done in a time you expect not too many changes regarding tokens etc. Access the management web UI of your productive Appliance:
+This should be done in a time you expect not too many changes regarding tokens etc. The changes made to the configuration and user token after the backup and before the restore on the target system will be lost and must be performed again.
+Plan this time interval accordingly.
+Access the management web UI of your productive Appliance:

 Go to “System” -> “Backup”, create a full backup and save it to your machine.